Far from equilibrium relaxation in the weak coupling limit

-Summarizing, we have shown how macroscopic systems with discrete DoF can undergo far-from-equilibrium relaxations even in the arbitrarily weak coupling limit, namely where the coupling between the environment and the system is much slower than the self-thermalization timescale within the system.
-Such behaviour results from the discrete nature of DoF, which allows interactions among the DoF to force the system through non-monotonous in energy trajectories.
-The corrugated structure of the energy landscape consolidates with the size of the system, and survives the thermodynamic limit.
+Summarizing, we have shown how macroscopic systems with discrete DoF can undergo far-from-equilibrium relaxations even in the arbitrarily weak coupling limit.
+The relaxation occurs along a path that is heavily determined by the microscopic details of the dynamics (Eq. \ref{eq:me_continuum}), and in certain limits approaches the gradient descent of the LFE.
+Such behaviour results from the discrete nature of DoF, which allows interactions among the DoF to force the system through non-monotonous energy trajectories.
+The corrugated structure of the energy landscape consolidates with the system size, and survives the thermodynamic limit.
 Our results pose a general warning on coarse-grained models that aim to describe out-of-equilbrium dynamics, such as those originally introduced by Landau \cite{Landau1965} and Ginzburg \cite{Landau2013} to address second order phase transitions in superfluids.
 One common assumption in these models is that the system can be partitioned in mesoscopic cells that rapidly equilibrate at a local level.
-This implies a \emph{continuum limit} for some DoF, a procedure that we have proven to potentially disrupt microscopic mechanisms that are responsible for anomalous relaxation phenomena observed in macroscopic setups \cite{Jeng2006,Chaddah2010,Hu2018,paper:hydrates,Kovacs1964}.
-Indeed, our results clearly explain how anomalous relaxation effects like the overshooting in energy (Fig. \ref{fig:KL_en_fract}b), the Mpemba effect \cite{Teza2021_mpemba_boundary} and eigenvalue crossing \cite{Yaacoby2022} can still persist in the arbitrarily weak coupling limit for macroscopic systems.
+This implies a \emph{continuum limit} \cite{blom2023thermodynamically} for some DoF, a procedure that we have proven to potentially disrupt microscopic mechanisms that are responsible for anomalous relaxation phenomena observed in macroscopic setups \cite{Jeng2006,chaddah2010overtaking,Hu2018,paper:hydrates,Kovacs1964}.
+Our results explain how anomalous relaxation effects like the overshooting in energy (Fig. \ref{fig:KL_en_fract}b in Appendix B), the Mpemba effect \cite{Teza2021_mpemba_boundary} and eigenvalue crossing \cite{teza2022eigenvalue} can still persist in the arbitrarily weak coupling limit for macroscopic systems.